The Do’s and Don’ts of Writing a Business Plan Biography

 Do: Include Your Accomplishments

 The business plan biography should include every major accomplishment you’ve made that speaks to why you’re now ready for running a business.
-If you have any degrees, go ahead and list the degree title and school name, but try to avoid an abundance of detail on things like GPA, classes you took, or anything that is “extra.”
+If you have any degrees, go ahead and list the degree title and school name.
+Try to avoid an abundance of detail on things like GPA, classes you took, or anything that is “extra.”

 Your bio should be very brief and concentrated on what directly correlates with your character and your skills.